nchodosh/nchodosh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student in the <a href='https://www.ri.cmu.edu/'>Robotics Institute</a>.
+Candidate in the <a href='https://www.ri.cmu.edu/'>Robotics Institute</a>.

 profile:
   align: right